nginxinc/nginx-one-workshops/labs/lab5/readme.md

 docker compose down
 ```

-Don't forget to remove your unused Instances from the One Console.
+Don't forget to remove your unused Instances from the NGINX One Console.

 <br/>

 ## Stand up a NGINX Plus instance on NGINX Plus R32

 Next you will create an NGINX instance that is pinned to version R32 on a virtual machine.
-This will show you an upgrade from R32 to the new R33 on a VM, a common Nginx upgrade task.
+This will show you an upgrade from R32 to the new R33 on a VM, a common NGINX upgrade task.
 From the Jumphost you can use the terminal to SSH to the VM's command line to do an install.
 You can also use Webshell to the nplus server or RDP directly to it.
 From the VS Studio Terminal window, run the following commands.

-**Note:** If you are using the F5 UDF environment, the NginxPlus license files have been placed there ahead of time for your convenience.
+**Note:** If you are using the F5 UDF environment, the NGINXPlus license files have been placed there ahead of time for your convenience.
 You can continue with the next step (install).

 ```bash
 ssh nplus